-Meet our Netcito members, a diverse group of highly successful entrepreneurs from around the United States.
+Meet our Netcito community, a diverse group of highly successful entrepreneurs from around the United States.

 Carlos Garcia is an attorney, real estate investor, salesperson and brokerage owner.
 Carlos and his wife, Lucinda Eng, manage Eng Garcia Grant & Co (EGGC), a residential and commercial real estate sales team covering Washington D.C., Maryland and Virginia and operating under the Keller Williams brokerage umbrella.
 EGGC has sold over $100,000,000 worth of real estate in each of the last 5 years and is on track to top $150,000,000 in 2017.
 Carlos is also one of the owners of Keller Williams Capital Properties (KWCP in DC, which has over 350 real estate agents and offices in Upper NW DC, Dupont and Capitol Hill).
 In DC, KWCP has been the #1 office, across all brands in DC for units sold in each of the last 3 years.